tefkah/thesis-writing/Impurities Break the Degeneracy of the Landau Levels.md

 ctime: 20210302155202
 ---

-# Impurities break the degeneracy of the Landau Levels
+# Impurities Break the Degeneracy of the Landau Levels

 The Landau levels in the IQHE "ideally" look like this
 ```